JaimeFine/JettyLink/README.md

 * Use this setup as a template for **remote batch training**, **embedded AI experiments**, or **custom TCP-based ML pipelines**.
 * Modify the model in `tester.py` or dataset loading in `batch_sender.go` for your own tasks.
 * The code demonstrates **interoperability between Go and Python** for high-performance ML workflows.

+---

+> **Note:**
+> There are also three tiny program called infer.py, server.go, and client.go, which I used for checking the connectivity before everything.
+> You can ignore it...